 The quality of clothes will usually be lower than what it is at consignment stores, but this is a great place to get baby and kids’ clothes.
 People may even get rid of clothes in lots or in bulk, so you can get a bunch of 3T clothes for your child without going to a bunch of stores.

-You can find your nearest Buy Nothing group by searching on Facebook or through the official Buy Nothing Project site.
+You can find your nearest Buy Nothing group on Facebook or through the official Buy Nothing Project site.
 Though it’s becoming more popular, not every city or neighborhood has a Buy Nothing group.
 If you’re interested, you can try to set one up yourself.

 Other Ways To Save At Consignment Shops Near You